-The brand (now BRG Sports) makes some of the best metal bats from this company is the Easton Z-CORE Speed Whiteout which is a limited-edition model which comes with a one-piece alloy construction and a nice all-white finish.
-It has the Z-CORE internal technology which allows for big, expanded “sweet spots.”
-The subsequent Beast X uses an advanced thermal alloy construction which allows for a incredibly strong and powerful swing that it creates a “bang.”
-It has a good weight which makes swinging it more balanced and less onerous.
+One of the best metal bats from this company is the Easton Z-CORE Speed Whiteout.
+This is a limited-edition model that comes with a one-piece alloy construction and a nice all-white finish.
+It also boats the Z-CORE internal technology, which allows for big, expanded “sweet spots.”
+The subsequent Beast X uses an advanced thermal alloy construction, allowing for an incredibly strong and powerful swing that it creates a “bang.”
+Finally, this bat has a good weight which makes swinging it more balanced and less onerous.

 4. Louisville Slugger

 The Louisville Omaha 518 is made to be durable and long-lasting even after several swings and strikes.
-It’s because it is made out of the high-quality ST 7U1 + alloy construction that makes this bat seem to be always “hot out of the wrapper” every time you use it.
+This is because it is made out of the high-quality ST 7U1 + alloy construction that makes this bat seem to be always “hot out of the wrapper” every time you use it.